About the Partnership

 Jose R. Mas, MasTec Inc., CEO, serves as chairman of the Executive Team.

 The Steering Team is the operational arm of the Partnership.
 It is made up of safety vice presidents and safety directors of member organizations.
 The chair of the Steering Team is:

 Task Teams are formed at need to accomplish tasks related to the Partnership’s mission.
-Currently there are four Task Teams:
+Currently, there are three Task Teams:

 Chair: Maryann Buelow – Utilities Services, Inc.

 - Training Task Team